June Cobb: Travels to Mexico and Colombia

 Cobb returned to New York City in 1953 and found work as an interpreter and translator.
 Her friend Warren Broglie, manager of the Waldorf Astoria, referred clients to her.
 Towards the end of 1953, Cobb worked briefly for Foster Wheeler, a firm that was building a refinery in Colombia.
 In the summer of 1954, Cobb was treated for agranulocytosis at Beth-El Hospital in New York.

 By 1955, Cobb was traveling in Latin America.
 In 1956, she worked for the Colombian-American Culture Foundation in Medellin and taught briefly at the American school.

 In December 1956, the Olozaga brothers were arrested in Havana for possession and distribution of heroin.
-The pair were apprehended by Cuban law enforcement officials, with the assistance of US FBN agents, a day after Cobb had left Cuba for Coral Gables, Florida.
+The pair were apprehended by Cuban law enforcement officials, with the assistance of US Federal Bureau of Narcotics (FBN) agents, a day after Cobb had left Cuba for Coral Gables, Florida.
 Cobb had traveled with the brothers to Havana to help them sell several grams of heroin and several ounces of cocaine.
 The brothers were released quickly, owing to their family connections.
 In a joint operation of the FBN and the Colombian Intelligence Service, the brothers were arrested again in Medellin, Colombia in February 1957 for running a cocaine laboratory on their parents' estate.
 FBN agent George Gaffney later recalled that the 1957 operation originated in New Orleans when "a woman with CIA connections offered information" to an agent.

 In 1957, Cobb briefly worked as a secretary for county attorney Ralph Haynes.

 For a time in 1958, Cobb was acquainted with Dimitre Dimitrov, a Bulgarian politician who had been imprisoned in Greece and interrogated by the CIA as part of Project ARTICHOKE.

 By 1959, Cobb had moved to New York City.
 She lived briefly at the Hotel Iroquois.